Anu G. Bourgeois

 email: abourgeois [at] gsu [dot] edu

 Anu Bourgeois is a Professor in the Department of Computer Science at Georgia State University.
 She earned her Ph.D. in Electrical and Computer Engineering from Louisiana State University.
-Her research focuses on distributed computing, particularly in health informatics, security and privacy, wireless and sensor networks, and their intersections.
+Her research is rooted in parallel and distributed computing and has evolved to address real-world challenges in cybersecurity, health informatics, wireless systems, and human-centered computing.

-Dr. Bourgeois has held significant leadership roles in major conferences, including serving as General co-Chair for the 37th and 34th IEEE International Parallel and Distributed Processing Symposium (2023 and 2020), Program co-Chair for the 12th IEEE International Conference on Internet of Things (2019), and the 9th IEEE International Conference on Social Computing and Networking (2016).
-She actively contributes to organizing and program committees for numerous other conferences and workshops.
+Dr. Bourgeois has held significant leadership roles in the parallel and distributed computing community.
+She served as General Co-Chair for the 37th and 34th IEEE International Parallel and Distributed Processing Symposium, held in 2023 and 2020, and is currently serving as General Co-Chair for IPDPS 2026.
+She also served as Program Co-Chair for the 12th IEEE International Conference on Internet of Things in 2019 and the 9th IEEE International Conference on Social Computing and Networking in 2016.
+She regularly contributes to organizing and program committees for major conferences and workshops.